-Midwest College of Engineering, founded in 1967, joined the university in 1986, giving Illinois Tech a presence in west suburban Wheaton with what is today known as the Daniel F. and Ada L. Rice Campus, with offices and classrooms housing the the School of Applied Technology.
+Midwest College of Engineering, founded in 1967, joined the university in 1986, giving Illinois Tech a presence in west suburban Wheaton with what is today known as the Daniel F. and Ada L. Rice Campus, with offices and classrooms housing some programs offered by the College of Computing.

 In December 2006 University Technology Park at IIT, an incubator and life sciences/tech startup facility, was begun in existing research buildings on the south end of Mies Campus.

 The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship opened in October 2018 through a donation from Ed Kaplan (ME ’65) and his wife, Carol.
 With a focus on innovative thinking, entrepreneurship, and transitioning new ideas into products and processes, the Kaplan Institute houses the Institute of Design, the Janet & Craig Duchossois Idea Shop, and the Interprofessional Projects (IPRO) Program among other facilities.